WesselKroos/youtube-ambilight/README.md

 - \src\scripts\youtube-ambilight.js
 - \src\styles\main.css

+The only requests being sent are crash reports.
+If a crash occures a request is being sent to [Sentri.io](https://sentry.io).
-This extension executes NO requests to any webserver, website or api.
+No other requests are sent to any webserver, website or api.

 ## Report, request or contribute
 Feel free to